Kang (Korean surname): Clans

 Clans whose surname uses the Hanja character 姜 include the clans of Jinju and Geumcheon seat.
-The majority belong to the Jinju Kang clan (ko) is said to be descended from Goguryeo commander Kang I-sik.
+The majority belong to the Jinju Kang clan (ko, alternatively called the Jinyang Kang clan) is said to be descended from Goguryeo commander Kang I-sik.
 The Geumcheon Kang clan (ko) is descended from an ancestor whose ancestral seat was Geumcheon, now part of Seoul.

 Clans whose surname uses the Hanja character 康 include Sincheon (ko) and Yeonggang (ko).
 The Sincheon Kang clan is further subdivided into Goksan (ko) and Jaeryeong.